When photographers first learn about depth-of-field, they often become small-lens-opening enthusiasts.

 At large lens openings, the amount of the diffracted light is a small portion of the total amount of light reaching the sensor.

-However, at small lens openings, the percentage of diffracted light increases.
+At small lens openings, the percentage of diffracted light increases.

 For photographs that will be enlarged greatly, avoid using lens openings smaller than the focal length of the lens divided by four.